sjl/.plan/README.markdown

 Started reading the next HG545 paper and glanced over the slides.
 I wish we had lectures recorded like the last module.

+## 2023-10-27

+HG545 lecture.
+New module starts today, on replication.

+There's more than just one DNA Polymerase.
+Three main ones are called α, δ, and ε.
+Roughly, α starts, then hands off to δ.
+On the lagging strand, that's all it has time for before it falls off and the process starts again for the next Okazaki fragment.
+But on the leading strand, δ has time to hand off to ε, which is much more stable and can continue along the strand.

+Proofreading and mismatch repair are both very important.
+The initial polymerization process has an error rate somewhere around 10⁻⁶.
+Mismatch repair happens *in-line* with the replication process: DNA Pol doesn't like continuing from a mismatch based, so most of the time it will pause for a bit and the proofreading machinery that's also in the replication complex will chomp off the bad base, then DNA Pol will continue.
+Mismatch repair happens separately: one protein recognizes the mismatch and recruits another protein that excises the match *and a big chunk of the downstream strand*, and that whole chunk gets resynthesized.